Princess Friederike of Brandenburg-Schwedt

 Friederike of Brandenburg-Schwedt (Friederike Sophia Dorothea; 18 December 1736 – 9 March 1798) was Duchess of Württemberg by marriage to Frederick II Eugene, Duke of Württemberg.
-She is an ancestor to many European royals of the 19th and 20th century.
+She is an ancestress to many European royals of the 19th and 20th centuries.

 Biography

 Friederike was a daughter of Margrave Frederick William of Brandenburg-Schwedt and Princess Sophia Dorothea of Prussia.
-Her mother was a sister of Frederick the Great.
-Her siblings included Elisabeth Louise, Princess Augustus Ferdinand of Prussia and Philippine, Landgravine of Hesse-Cassel.
+Her mother was a sister of Frederick the Great, thus making Friederike a niece of King Frederick.
+Her siblings included Elisabeth Louise, Princess Augustus Ferdinand of Prussia and Philippine, Landgravine of Hesse-Kassel.

-On 2 November 1753, she married Frederick Eugen of Württemberg.
+On 2 November 1753, she married Frederick Eugene of Württemberg.
 He would succeed his brother in 1795, making her Duchess consort of Württemberg.

 Friederike was described as witty and charming.
 She belonged to the reformed faith, while her husband was Catholic; however, she brought up her children as Lutheran upon agreement with the Lutheran council, from whom she received an allowance.
+This condition was set by King Frederick himself.

 From 1769, she lived at Montbéliard, which was being managed by her husband.
 In 1792, she abandoned Montbéliard because of the French Revolution.
-Her husband inherited the Dukedom of Württemberg in 1795–1797.
+Her husband inherited the Duchy of Württemberg in 1795.